-The Company holds 501,896 common shares of High Tide Inc. ("High Tide"), which represents less than 1.0% of the issued and outstanding common shares of High Tide as at December 31, 2020.
+The Company holds 150,000 common shares and \$400,000 warrants of High Tide Inc. ("High Tide"), which represents less than 1.0% of the issued and outstanding common shares and warrants of High Tide as at March 31, 2021 respectively.
 The Company acquired 2,491,896 common shares and 999,948 warrants of High Tide at an aggregate price of \$1,171,735.
 The Company sold 1,890,000 of the shares of High Tide it held during the year ended December 31, 2019 and 100,000 shares during the year ended December 31, 2020.
-The Company's investment in High Tide is non-material and represents 0.7% of the Company's total investment portfolio as at December 31, 2020.
+During the three months ended March 31, 2021, the Company purchased 500,000 shares at an aggregate price of \$189,003 and 400,000 warrants at an aggregate price of \$94,962.
+During the three months ended March 31, 2021, the Company sold 851,896 shares.
+The Company's investment in High Tide is non-material and represents 0.5% of the Company's total investment portfolio as at March 31, 2021.
 It is believed that High Tide is an Alberta-based, retail-focused cannabis company enhanced by the manufacturing and wholesale distribution of consumption accessories, and conducts operations in the United States through its subsidiaries within States in which the manufacture and distribution of branded consumption accessories is permitted under applicable laws, include the States of Illinois, Michigan, California and Ohio.
 It is also believed that in May 2020, High Tide launched CBDCity.com and began conducting additional operations in the United States through its subsidiaries within States in which activities relating to industrial hemp and industrial hemp-based CBD have been legalized under applicable laws.
 High Tide is listed on the TSXV, the OTCQB Venture Market and the Frankfurt Stock Exchange.

-The net changes in unrealized loss on the Company's investment in High Tide as at December 31, 2020 was \$105,508 on the shares.
-Warrants previously held expired during the year ended December 31, 2020.
+The net changes in unrealized loss on the Company's investment in High Tide as at March 31, 2021 was \$93,000 on the shares and \$73,038 on the warrants.